MicrosoftDocs/azure-databases-docs/articles/cosmos-db/dedicated-gateway.md

 ## Limitations

-The dedicated gateway has the following limitations:

-- Dedicated gateways are only supported on API for NoSQL accounts
+Dedicated gateways are only supported on API for NoSQL accounts.
-- You can't use [role-based access control (RBAC)](nosql/security/index.md) to authenticate data plane requests routed through the dedicated gateway

 ## Next steps